US, France to lead talks on a global digital tax

-PARIS — France and the United States are taking leading roles in talks aimed at reaching a deal on a global digital tax by mid-2020.
+PARIS — France and the United States agreed to take leading roles in talks aimed at reaching a deal on a global digital tax by mid-2020.

 French Finance Minister Bruno Le Maire said Thursday that both countries will be working in a task force with the Paris-based Organization for Economic Cooperation and Development.